 In another saying, Jesus told his disciples that they should be on the lookout for one not born of a woman.
 I have made the argument that this saying in Thomas explains why Paul made references to “pains of his childbirth” (Gal 4:19), and being born of a miscarriage (ektroma) (1 Cor 15:7-8) in the context of Christ revealing himself to James prior to revealing himself to Paul.

 I have also made the case that this reference in Thomas to “one not being born of a woman” is simultaneously a reference to the Paraclete, or the subsequent recipient of the Christ Spirit in the current generation, along with being the prototype of the virgin birth.
-The Gospel of Mark, in my opinion, is a pro-Paul drama which has his doppelganger, Simon of Cyrene, being the new recipient of the Christ Spirit after Cephas and the other disciples abandon him.
+The Gospel of Mark, in my opinion, is a Paul-centric drama which has his doppelganger, Simon of Cyrene, being the new recipient of the Christ Spirit after Cephas and the other disciples abandon him.

 In my post about Elxai, I pointed out that he had two 96 mile tall spirits in the sky, and he led a group of Essenes, Ebionites, Nasaraenes, and Nazarenes.
 Critical scholars have pointed out the relationship between the Ebionites and Nazarenes; the distinguishing factor was the belief in the virgin birth – the Nazarenes were essentially Ebionite 2.0.
 I also pointed out that Elxai believed the Christ had reincarnated several times across many generations, undergoing different birth circumstances each time.